Published on: 30 Sep , 2024

 The courses in your academy can be based on your product or role upskilling, like how WebEngage Academy does:

-Webinars can be recorded and reused as on-demand content.
-They are ideal for onboarding sessions, product updates, or even for hosting industry thought leaders to share insights.
+Recorded webinars can be repurposed as on-demand content, making them ideal for onboarding, product updates, or hosting industry thought leaders.

 A webinar page looks something like this from Heap:

-Consider VILTs as a more learning-oriented and highly interactive version of webinars.
-These virtual training sessions help companies educate customers from anywhere, making it essential for companies with a customer base that’s scattered around the world.
+VILTs are a more learning-focused and interactive version of webinars.
+These virtual training sessions enable companies to educate customers globally, making them essential for businesses with a geographically dispersed customer base.

-A podcast’s main goal is not to showcase the product like other content above, but rather to share news, information, fun facts, and innovations in the industry.
-The nature of the content makes it easy for customers to gain insight into the industry.
-Podcasts can be hosted as a video, audio, or both.
+A podcast's primary goal is to share news, information, fun facts, and industry innovations rather than showcasing a product.
+Its content allows customers to gain valuable insights into the industry.
+Podcasts can be delivered as audio, video, or both formats.

 Example: Trainn’s Customer Educated Podcast